ryancowell/sshbg/README.md

   change the background color itself anymore.
 No idea why.
 * Probably a million different strange behaviours.
 Did I mention I don't support this project already?

+  All credit goes to fboender for the original code.
+Partial credit may go to me at some point if I eventually make updates to the code.

 ## License